Skip to content

 • Build the react app: npm run build.

-• Run the app: python manage.py runserver.
+• Run the app: poetry run python manage.py runserver.